 We offer the option to sign up for a tour as a solo traveler on our website.
 However we reserve the right to cancel or reschedule the tour unless the minimum number of participants is met.
 If you are a single traveler please keep this in mind and contact us before you book so that we can recommend a date during your stay that will include other travelers.

 Can kids go on the tour?

 Of course – we love kids (we’ve got two boys of our own!)
 If you’d like to book for a child let us know!
-Want your kids to have other kids to hang with?
-Make a note and we can try to bring ours along!
+If your children are under the ticketing age, please make a note on your reservation that they will be joining also.